SafeExamBrowser/seb-server-setup/docs/install-production.rst

 5. Now we have to give a password that is internally used to create a data base account as well as to secure internal sensitive data.
    The initial password must be set by creating a text file named "secret" with no extension and placed directly in the "config" sub-folder.
    In this file the password must be written in plain text with no line brakes.
-Once the docker services started up the file will be copied into an internal docker volume and automatically deleted from the external config directory.
+Once the docker services start up the first time the file will be copied into an internal docker volume and automatically deleted from the external config directory.
 The file can be created from the command line with for example : printf %s "somePassword" >> secret.
 Or if the password should not appear in the command-line history, just create the file and edit it with a text editor of your choice.